Wenn Sie Hilfe benötigen, klicken Sie hier:

 Based on experience and a commitment to go further, CMB has decided to engage in a joint innovation program with Huawei in the distributed database field.
 We aim to build the optimal distributed database for the financial sector that will give CMB’s services a competitive edge.
 Both companies will rise to the challenges of ‘Cloud First’ by leveraging technologies such as cloud computing, Big Data, and AI, as well as leading financial business practices and high-quality resources to connect services and technologies.
 Further, we will jointly develop the distributed database and put the products into use, so as to migrate database applications to the cloud.

-The bank’s existing open-source database kernel does not have performance and function comparable to that of a proprietary Oracle database.
+The bank’s existing open-source database kernel has poor performance and functionality.
 In addition, we have issues with scaling large clusters, low cost-effectiveness, and high maintenance costs.
 By cooperating with Huawei, CMB hopes to build a competitive financial distributed database with high performance, high security, high reliability, and high scalability.
 We will use technologies such as latch-free data structures; Non-Uniform Memory Access or NUMA-aware architectures; 3D-XPoint memory; high-performance distributed transaction processing, computing, and storage separation; Remote Direct Memory Access (RDMA); Group Buffer Pools (GBPs); and Z-Paxos protocol.
 These technologies will be used to build cloud-oriented scale-up/scale-out capabilities.

 Over the years the financial industry has gradually refined the core value of the database, which is all about consistency.
 Databases play a critical role in data processing and solving all difficulties regarding consistency.
 Problems that can be solved by applications should not be handed over to the database, as databases may not be good at dealing with problems that are better solved by applications.
 Moreover, coping with such problems bears a high cost and affects database capabilities, including performance and capacity.
 In addition, fault probabilities are higher.

 Based on these premises, CMB has a clear specification for all online transaction systems.
-For example, even when using an Oracle database with the capacity for 500 SQL statements, CMB may only use 10 of them.
+For example, even when using a database with the capacity for 500 SQL statements, CMB may only use 10 of them.
 This policy simplifies the database function requirement, which shortens the development cycle.

 Mutual Trust Builds the Foundation of Cooperation